capnproto/capnproto/doc/cxx.md

 to continue by inventing "safe" values.
 This will lead to garbage output, but at least the program will not crash.
 Your exception callback should set some sort of a flag indicating that an error occurred, and somewhere up the stack you should check for that flag and cancel the operation.
-(TODO: Document how to register this callback; this is not actually implemented as of this writing.)
+See the header `capnproto/exception.h` for details on how to register an exception callback.

 ## Generating Code